thejsway/thejsway/manuscript/chapter25.md

 To process incoming request, a web server must listen on a specific port.
 A **port** is a communication endpoint on a machine.

-The main Express object has a `listen()` method that taks as parameter the listening port and a callback function called for each request.
+The main Express object has a `listen()` method that tasks as parameter the listening port and a callback function called for each request.
 The last part of the server code calls this method to start listening.

 ```js
 // Start listening to incoming requests